inkstitch/inkstitch/collections/_docs/en/003-005-satin-column.md

 ## Params

-Running `Extensions > Ink/Stitch > English > Params` will give you the possibility to fine-tune your Satin Column or to use underlay.
+Running `Extensions > Ink/Stitch > English > Params` will give you the possibility to fine-tune your satin column and to use underlay.

-For more information read through the [Satin Params](/docs/params/#satin-params) section.
+For detailed information read through the [Satin Params](/docs/params/#satin-params) section.

-### Underlay
-Satin Column also supports three kinds of underlay, of which you can use any or all simultaneously.
-Read [this excellent article](https://www.mrxstitch.com/underlay/) on Satin Column design.
+Read also [this excellent article](https://www.mrxstitch.com/underlay/) on satin column design.

-#### Center Walk Underlay
-This is a row of running stitch down the center of the column and back.
-This may be all you need for thin satin columns.
-You can also use it as a base for more elaborate underlay.

-#### Contour Underlay
-This is a row of running stitch up one side of the column and back down the other.
-The rows are set in from the edge of the column by an amount you specify.
-For small or medium width satin, this may serve well enough by itself.

-#### ZigZag Underlay
-This is essentially a lower-density satin stitch sewn to the end of the column and back to the start.
-Added with contour underlay, you get the "German Underlay" mentioned in the article linked above.
-For wide columns or challenging fabrics, you can use all three underlay types together.

 ## Satin Tools